Royal Oak Inn, Rouse Hill: Heritage listing

-The Royal Oak Inn was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

-The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Inn is a significant component in Windsor Road's urban landscape, representing a site important in the development of early travel routes in the colony.
 The historical development of the site reflects the changing nature of roadside inns, particularly in response to the increase of rail travel following the construction of the railway line.
 This further evolved with the rise of car ownership from the mid twentieth century.

 The inn is indicative of an era when such buildings were used as resting places and watering holes between Parramatta and Windsor prior to the construction of the railway line and played an important role in the economic and social development of the local area during the nineteenth and twentieth centuries.

-The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

-The inn has associations with numerous owners of the site who were involved in some of the earliest development of the area.
+The inn also has associations with numerous owners of the site who were involved in some of the earliest development of the area.

-The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The site has local significance for the way its development mirrored the early development of small grants through the north west of the Cumberland Plain.

-The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The archaeological deposits associated with the underfloor areas of the site have State significance for their potential to demonstrate the nature of domestic and commercial activity on the site from its earliest European occupation.

-The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-The former Royal Oak Inn has State significance as an important and rare survivor of an early colonial coaching inn dating from the 1829–30.
-It is a vivid reminder of roadside inns once plentiful along Windsor and Old Windsor Roads.
-It is also the site of one of the earliest licensed premises in the colony.
+The former Royal Oak Inn is descended from an early colonial coaching inn dating from 1829 to 1830, and is the site of one of the earliest licensed premises in the colony.

-The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-The Fiddler has State significance for its ability to represent an important class of traveller amenities once common on the early road system of NSW.